anonymicml2026/icml_8229/README.md

 ### (b) Image-Based and Visual Manipulation Tasks

-We evaluate SAC+GCHR against QRL and TD-InfoNCE (the improved successor to CRL) on image-based, locomotion, and visual manipulation benchmarks:

 **Table R2.** Success rate on image-based, locomotion, and visual manipulation benchmarks (backbone: SAC+GCHR).